 SJC’s large ‘family’ includes stars like Tre Cool of Green Day and Josh Dun of Twenty One Pilots.
 The problem, as with much US-built product, is the high cost for UK buyers.
 Answer: do what all the big companies do and get kits built in the Orient, rather than back home in Massachusetts.

-So, folks, today we present one of SJC’s first kit made in Taiwan: the student level Pathfinder, encouraging early entry to the SJC.
+So, folks, today we present one of SJC’s first drum kit made in Taiwan: the student level Pathfinder, encouraging early entry to the SJC.
 The future bodes well with Gear4Music now the exclusive European retail partner for all SJC products.
 Costs are further kept down by the fact this kit is currently available in just two shell-pack options and in one Satin Stain colour.